cengenproject/novel_junctions/README.md

 # Principle

-STAR junction file gives a junction count and wether it's an annotated or novel junction.
-We have one file per technical replicate (so 1 or 2 files per sample).
+STAR junction file gives a junction count and whether it's an annotated or novel junction.
+We have one file per technical replicate (so 1 or 2 files per sample)., we group them if necessary to have 1 file per biological replicate.

-In `filter_novel_junctions.R`, read all the STAR junction files, for each one filter the novel junctions and save them.
+In `filter_novel_junctions.R`, read each the STAR junction files, for each biological replicate filter the novel junctions and save them.

 Then in `detect_consistent_junctions.R`, load all the junctions filtered from individual samples, and filter them based on appearing in enough samples.
+Export resulting list.

 ## Details